AltahhanAi/Data_Science/docs/content/unit4/04_01a_linear_regression_models.md

 # Simple Linear Regression Models

+!!! success "Learning outcomes:"
+	After completing this lesson you should be able to:

+    * use the straight line formula in order to predict the value of a continuous variable
+    *	understand that the weights map into the coefficient of a straight line formula
+    *	generalise linear regression models from a 1 dimensional input space into multiple dimensional input space
+    *	devise a loss function for a linear regression model with multi input space
+    *	exactly optimise a loss function via the least squares algorithm
+    *	approximately optimise a loss function via the gradient descent algorithm
+    *	understand how to perform batch learning and sequential learning, and the differences between them.

 **In this unit we talk about a simple yet effective group of data mining models, namely linear models.**

 These are called **supervised learning techniques** since we train our models via a training set that has the required answers that we are after.
 Those answers are called labels.
 The idea is that later on after we train our model, if we present a fresh new case to it, the model will be able to guess what its answers.
 This brings us to two issues that we will deal with.